erred/seankhliao.com/src/blog/12022-08-16-incident-response-management.md

-Some of it is about ongoing work triggered by the incident, others are on preventing a repeat of future similar incidents, but there's a careful balancing act here to not layer on more process each time, untill you drown in red tape but still don't actually prevent incidents from happening.
+Some of it is about ongoing work triggered by the incident, others are on preventing a repeat of future similar incidents, but there's a careful balancing act here to not layer on more process each time, until you drown in red tape but still don't actually prevent incidents from happening.

 #### _owning_ the process